okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-import-existing-resources/main/index.md

 For example, to import an OAuth app integration object:

-1. Identify the existing resource's type and name.
-This example imports an `okta_app_oauth` resource with the name `AppCreatedInUI`.
+1. Find the existing resource's type and name.
+This example imports a resource named `AppCreatedInUI` of type `okta_app_oauth`.
+These are used as part of creating the object.

-1. Follow the instructions in [Find the ID of an existing object](#find-the-id-of-an-existing-object).
-You can extract the ID from the URL using the admin console approach.
-In this example, the ID is `0oaf9phym0JffFbdo1d7`.
+1. Find the ID in the Admin Console detail URL or the OAuth app.
+The ID used in this example is `0oaf9phym0JffFbdo1d7`.

 1. Create a Terraform resource manually and include all required arguments.
 For initial testing, always use the same values as the existing resource.
 In this example: